 Description of the sync functions

-StartSampling determines the starting moment, ClockSync makes sure that the clock of the MTi and the clock of the other sensor are synced.
+StartSampling determines the starting moment, ClockSync makes sure that the clock of the MTi does not drift.

 Instructions for the sync functions